hmtechnology/woocommerce-time-slot-manager/README.md

 ## Usage

 - Assign specific availability slots to individual products in the product editor.
-- Define date-specific closures for holidays or special events.
 - Your products will now be accessible only during the hours you've specified.

 ## Contributing